stellar/scp-proofs/README.md

-NOTE: For the old proofs, checkout commit `803b345`.
-The repository at this commit contains a full liveness proof.
-However, being written in Ivy 1.6, it has a lot of hacks.
-The current, newer version of this repository contains proofs written in Ivy 1.7.

 This is a repository containing formal proofs about the Stellar Consensus Protocol as described in the paper "Fast and secure global payments with Stellar" (SOSP 2019).